dspringuel-va/blog-posts/kubernetes/README.md

 They represent the state of the cluster at any moment in time.
 There are controllers that listens to resources CRUD operations at any time and execute actions accordingly to unify the actual state with the desired state.

-That architecture makes Kubernetes declarative (instead of imperative), i.e. it only needs to be told what state the cluster should be in (and Kubernetes will take care of making it happen), instead of being told what to do in order to be in that state.
+That architecture makes Kubernetes declarative (instead of imperative), i.e. it only needs to be told what state the cluster should be in (and Kubernetes will take care of reconciliating it), instead of being told what to do in order to be in that state.

-There are more details on Kubernetes architecture further down.
+There are more details on Kubernetes architecture [further down](#architecture).

-One last thing before jumping into individual resources, `kubectl` is a nice little CLI tools that can quickly expose documentation for each resources.
+One last thing before jumping into individual resources, `kubectl` is a nice little CLI tool that can quickly expose documentation for each resources.
 The command for it is `explain`.

 For example,